wvu-cs111/spring2017/assignment4/README.md

 Neither file should contain a ```main``` method.

+To submit your code, upload it to your assignment 4 Github repository.
+You may upload your code several times.
+I will grade the must recent version submitted before deadline.

 #### Submission Deadline
 This assignment is due prior to the start of the next lab.
 This is a hard deadline - **no late work will be graded**.

+### Working on the Assignment
+To downlyour project:

+1. Import the project from the github repository into Eclipse ([instructions](https://github.com/wvu-cs111/spring2017/blob/master/assignment3/README.md#importing-the-project-into-eclipse))
+2. Create the MyArrayList class in the ```src/``` folder.
+3. Create the MyArrayListTest JUnit test class in the ```tests/``` folder

+To upload your code to Github:

+1. In Eclipse Package Explorer, right-click on the assignment 4 project folder
+2. Select Team -> Add to Index
+3. Right-click on the assignment 4 project folder again
+4. Select Team -> Commit
+5. Enter a message describing the changes being uploaded
+6. Enter your Github username and password
+7. Select "Commit and Push"